thruthesky/backend/README.md

 * If extra.file of request is set to true, you will get uploaded file information.
 * If extra.meta of request is set to true, you will get meta data of the post.
+* If extra.comment of request is set to true, you will get comments
+* If extra.user of request is set to true, you will get user information.